 4. Complete Coverage covers all of your pet’s medical expenses including dental care and chronic or hereditary conditions.

-Many policies exclude pre-existing conditions and may exclude breed-specific conditions (or charge you significantly more to cover them) so you’ll want to make sure that you fully understand what is covered.
+Some policies may exclude pre-existing conditions and could exclude breed-specific conditions (e.g. Poodles) or charge you more to cover them, so you’ll want to make sure that you fully understand what is covered.
 Most pet insurers allow you to select the vet of your choice as long as they are licensed, which differs from health plan insurers.

 Like with health insurance, pet insurance generally requires the payment of a monthly premium in order to keep the pet insurance policy active.
 According to Consumer Reports, the average accident and illness monthly premiums currently start at $22 per month for a dog and $16 per month for a cat.
 Deductibles and co-pays can vary widely but you’ll want to find a policy with a low annual deductible (e.g. $250/year or below) and a low co-pay (e.g. reimburses plan holders 80% or more of covered expenses).